 Magic Valley Trail Enhancement Committee (MaVTEC) is a volunteer led group under the Twin Falls Community Foundation with a strong passion for the safety and health of the community in which they live in.
 MaVTEC's partnership with the City of Twin Falls and neighbors help provide the support needed to enhance, build, and update walking, running and bike trails.
 The most current and completed section of trail connects the two existing trails from the Evel Knievel jumpsite to the Visitor Center.
 More trail expansion is expected for the future.
 Funding is by donations from the public and fundraising efforts of the Magic Valley Trail Enhancement Committee.

-To donate to trail improvements click on the "donate" button below.
+To donate to trail improvements click on the "donate to Canyon Rim Trail" button below.

 Each year the Men’s and Women’s Golf Association along with Steve Meyerhoeffer and his staff hosts a golf tournament, the proceeds from which are used to make improvements to the City of Twin Falls owned golf course.
 Over the past eleven years, close to $100,000 have been raised to improve the playing conditions of the course.
 Multiple tee boxes have been rebuilt, along with reseeding of the fairways, new driving range mats, sand for the bunkers, many trees have been planted on the course and concrete cart paths were added around four tee boxes.